Black, Asian, & Minority Ethnic communities (BAME)

 Diabetes impacts the BAME communities at a higher rate so we want to offer support and guidance that you can more closely relate to and help you to better manage your diabetes condition.

-Type 2 diabetes is up to six times more likely to develop in someone from an African, Asian, Arab or other ethnic minority group than someone from the general white British population.
-One reason for this is traditional ethnic cuisines.
+Type 2 diabetes is up to six times more likely to develop in someone from an African, Asian, Arab or other ethnic minority groups than someone from the general white British population.
+Risk factors include age, weight, and family history.

 Watch this short video to learn more about type 2 diabetes.

 English not your first language?
 We have this tool called Browsealoud (the orange icon at the bottom right) that will help to translate our pages in over 99 languages